Hitanshu5979/Hitanshu5979/README.md

 - 👋 Hi, I’m @Hitanshu5979
-- 👀 I’m interested in Cloud Computing
+- 👀 I’m interested in Blockchain Development
 - 🌱 I’m currently studying Computer Science Engineering
-- 💞️ I’m looking to collaborate and moreover, learn through Cloud Computing projects
+- 💞️ I’m looking to collaborate on "Building a Decentralized Stock Exchange on Blockchain"
 - 📫 How to reach me?
 Drop a mail at : hitanshusamantaray@gmail.com

 <!---